kintone/kintone-java-client/README.md

 ## Basic Usage

 Let show some short examples of this library.
-For more information, read [docs/index.md](https://kintone.github.io/kintone-java-client/) and documents.
+For more information, read [documents](https://kintone.github.io/kintone-java-client/).

 ### Initialization